brianhigh/computing_bootcamp/tools/Common_Programs.md

 ## Thunderbird

 - Local Folders
-    - Not on mail server, not accessible anywhere
+    - Not on mail server, not accessible everywhere

+- Opening attachments
+    - Opening directly may but the file in a temporary directory
+    - Save files to a known location first to avoid losing work

 ## Office